nathanWilson81/rust-gol/README.md

 ## Todos

-- [] Figure out a better way to represent the negative indexes
+- Figure out a better way to represent the negative indexes
-- [] Use something better than red and green Os to represent the cells
+- Use something better than red and green Os to represent the cells
+- Add ability to break out of the loop without ctrl + c